 In the movie: John Tunstall is a kind middle age man and a father figure to his ranch hands who he affectingly calls his “boys.”
 Not only does he provide them with an honest job, but civilizes and educates them.

 In real life: Let’s put it this way, John Tunstall was 24 years old when he was killed.
 As for being a father figure and giving lessons to his ranch hands, he did not.
-There were more important things going on like fighting for their lives and protecting the ranch then to be worried about holding one’s pinky up when drinking tea and pronouncing words properly.
-But the sophisticated Englishman did earn the respect of his employees and neighboring supporters.
+Tunstall was stirring the hornets nest and he needed equally tough cut-throat men fighting for him.
+The meaner the better.
+So of course he wasn't going to civilize them.

 In the movie: Billy the Kid meets Pat Garrett at the New Year's Eve party.
 He is in awe of the famous gunfighter and vows to be "bigger" than he is.

 In real life: Billy the Kid met Pat Garrett after the Lincoln County War in Fort Sumner.
-Garrett was nothing more than a former buffalo hunter turn cowhand and bartender, and nothing to be impressed about.
-Billy the Kid was already making a reputation for himself by the time he met Garrett, so if anyone was in awe of another it would've been Garrett on Billy the Kid.
-Garrett wouldn't make a name for himself until after he shot and killed Billy the Kid and even then it wasn't in a good light.
-You know what they say about Pat Garrett.....he killed men like he killed buffalos, but at least he didn't ambush the animals in the dark.
+At that time Garrett was a former buffalo hunter turn cowhand and bartender.
+Billy the Kid already had a reputation by the time he met Garrett.
+As for Garrett, he wouldn't make a name for himself until after he shot and killed Billy the Kid.

 In the movie: Early morning on News Year Day, John Tunstall and the Regulators ride back to the ranch after partying all night.
 Tunstall is riding in a buckboard and his men on horseback.
 After seeing a flock of pheasant, the boys chase after the birds while Tunstall waits.

-In real life: It was wild turkeys.
+In real life: Tunstall not killed on New Years Day.
+Also, it was wild turkeys.
 Pheasants are not a native species of the United States, but are from Asia.
 The birds were not introduce to American until 1881, and that was only in the mid-west (South Dakota, Wyoming, and Montana).
-Now way would this species of bird be in 1878 New Mexico.
+No way would this species of bird be in New Mexico around 1878.